 Crossing land borders may sound intimidating.
 However, the process is much more straightforward than you may imagine.

-This article has been written by a British Travel Writer that has crossed various borders several times.
-It will run through the process for crossing each of the Israel-Jordan land borders, and any rules and considerations that you need to keep in mind.
+This article has been written by a British travel writer who has crossed various borders several times.
+It will run through the process of crossing each of the Israel-Jordan land borders, and any rules and considerations that you need to keep in mind.

 Israel and Jordan make a great travel pairing.
 You can fly into Tel Aviv, see the gorgeous Bahai gardens in Haifa, explore Jerusalem, and relax at a resort by the Dead Sea before crossing into Jordan, falling in love with Amman, and taking a trip to the UNESCO world heritage site of Petra.

 The specific process varies between crossing points.
-Things are also subject to change at short notice so it is a good idea to double-check the current situation prior to making the journey to any land border.
+Things are also subject to change at short notice, so it is a good idea to double-check the current situation before making the journey to any land border.

 This article is updated periodically and was last updated in March 2023.
 As of 2023, the land borders between Jordan and Israel are open once again after a period of extended closure during the pandemic.